PUM13-2023/pum13-2023/tests/README.md

 ```
 Please refer to the [test chapter](#Test) to find all test marks.
 ## Flags
 - `--browser` specifies with browser driver to use to run the test.
 The options that are available currently are `chrome`, `firefox`, `safari`, `edge` and `chromium`.
 If the flags is not given or an invalid value is given then it defaults to `firefox` because it is the best browser.
+Use example `pytest --browser chrome` to use the chrome webdriver.

+- `--speedmult` specifies the speed multiplier of the test.
+There are places in the test that calls the sleep() function and this flags changes the wait time by the given multiplier.
+Use example `pytest --speedmult 0.7` to decrease the wait time by 30 %. ***NOTE: The test may sometimes fail if the wait time is to short.***
 # Test
 ## test_login
 - test_unsuccessfull_login